 The Prevention Paradox No One Talks About

-Yet, investment in personal health prevention through group insurance often falls flat.
-Wellness programs struggle with engagement because the incentive-"avoid a problem someday"-is weak and abstract.
+Yet investment in personal health prevention through group insurance often falls flat.
+Wellness programs struggle with engagement because the incentive—"avoid a problem someday"—is weak and abstract.

-This is the paradox: we spend generously to make the workplace safe for an unhealthy population, while underutilizing the tools that could make our population healthier for the workplace.
+That's the paradox: we spend generously to make the workplace safe for an unhealthy population, while underutilizing the tools that could make our population healthier for the workplace.
 An employee with unmanaged diabetes isn't just a future health claim; they're a slower-healing, higher-risk candidate for a workplace injury.

 Data Silos: Seeing Half the Picture